ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <p>You should try this</p>
 </b-alert>
 ```
 Anyway, back to `autodismiss`.
 Supporting a value of seconds now requires the use of JavaScript.
 At this point most people go for flavor-of-the-day and write tens, even hundreds, of lines of code following whatever framework idioms and special syntax is required.
-That's not a problem in itself, but if we have consumers of our Alert we're entering into a code contract, and the less that contract asks of the implementer the better.
-If we built our Alert in React, we would require:
+That's not a problem if you're a tiny team with one app, but if you have lots of consumers of your Alert you're entering into a code contract, and the less that contract asks of the implementer the better.
+If we built our Alert in React for example, we would require:
 * A 32kb download of React added to their site
 * Continued updates of that dependency
 * Learn React's idioms